kirtikrajsp/Group12-IDC409/README.md

-Section 3: Scraping Faculty Details and Creating the Profile Dictionary
+Section 3: SCRAPING AND FACULTY PROFILE CREATION

 	Each faculty profile page is visited individually using requests.
 		•	BeautifulSoup parses each page to extract required information.